mbbx6spp/ruby-procinfo/README.md

 I really needed to be able to get current RSS and max RSS information (and related process information) for a given process (which may or may not be the current running process).
-No Ruby library (as far as I found offered a consistent view of this information across the most \*NIX OSes).
+No Ruby library (as far as I found) offered a consistent view of this information across the most \*NIX OSes and were currently maintained with tests.

+Plus this is a great exercise for me after forgetting C after 11 years of not developing with it.
+It's a breath of fresh air.

 ## Related Works